 A certain parcel of land, containing 20,181 square feet of land, known and numbered as 175 Pond Street, shown as Map 81, Parcel 123 on the Sharon Assessors Map and as more particularly identified as in deeds recorded in the Norfolk Registry of Deeds in Book 50660, Page 308, and Land Court Document No. 338611, Certificate No. 96737;

-or as the same may be more particularly described, and to raise and appropriate a sum of money for the cost of demolition and removal of all or a portion of the buildings and structures on the property;
+and for the cost of demolition and removal of all or a portion of the buildings and structures on the property;